Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 Furthermore, when $m, r, s$ are fixed, there is at most one possible set of coordinates for such $(x, y; p; z)$ such that \eqref{eqn_dominating_term} becomes an equality. \end{lemma} \begin{proof} Suppose $(x, y; z; p)$ is as in the statement of the lemma.
 Depending on $\alpha$, the coordinates of $z$ must satisfy all of \eqref{eqn_base_inequalities} plus either all of \eqref{eqn_ineqs_alpha_10} or all of \eqref{eqn_ineqs_alpha_01}.
 In all cases we refer to these inequalities collectively as the coordinates inequalities.
 Suppose the coordinates of $z$ also satisfy the inequality:

 The set of points in $\mathbb{R}^8$ satisfying the coordinates inequalities as well as \eqref{eqn_opposite_dominating} forms a convex polyhedron.
-Using the Polyhedra functionality in Sage, one realizes that, regardless of what $\alpha$ is, this polytope is the conical span of the following vectors in coordinates $(m, r, s, a_1, a_2, k, b_1, b_2)$:
+Using the Polyhedron package in Sage \cite{sage}, one computes that, regardless of what $\alpha$ is, this polytope is the conical span of the following vectors in coordinates $(m, r, s, a_1, a_2, k, b_1, b_2)$: $u_1 = (1, 2, 2, 2, 0, 0, 0, 0)$ and $u_2 = (1, 0, 0, 0, 0, 0, 2, 0)$.
 Any vector in this conical span results in \eqref{eqn_opposite_dominating} becoming an equality.
 Hence no point in this polytope ever violates \eqref{eqn_dominating_term}.
 Furthermore, when $m, r, s$ are fixed, there is at most one point in the conical span whose first three coordinates are $(m, r, s)$ because the first three coordinates of $u_1$, namely $(1, 2, 2)$, and the first three coordinates of $u_2$, namely $(1, 0, 0)$, are linearly independent in $\mathbb{R}^3$.
-In fact for such a point we must have
+In fact for such a point we must have $r = s = a_1$, $a_2, k, b_2 = 0$ and $b_1 = 2m - r$. \end{proof}